Those Magnificent Flying Machines

 - Castle in the Sky might as well be considered flying machine porn.

 - Kiki's Delivery Service has a pedal powered experimental plane and extensive broomstick flight scenes.
+There's also the H. P. 42 biplane airliner in the opening credits.

 - Porco Rosso is a love letter to early aviation, using some of the most fanciful designs from real aviation to ever actually work.